 - Make sure you reserve half of the marinade to brush on the chicken just before serving.

 - The marinade will have the smell of fish sauce, but the chicken won't taste fishy at all.
 Pinky swear.

 After marinating the chicken, it's time to get grilling!
 Heat the grill to medium heat (350°F), and brush the grill with oil before adding the chicken wings.

 Cook for 15-20 minutes, until skin is charred and chicken is cooked through (you can check that they've reached an internal temperature of 165°F using a digital thermometer if you'd like).

-While grilling, brush the chicken wings with the reserved marinade, and turn them frequently.
+While grilling, brush the wings with the reserved marinade, and turn them frequently.

 How to grill and glaze the wings

-- Add the chicken wings.
+- Add the wings.
 Toss to coat, and marinate for 2- 24 hours.